 This magical village is home to hundreds of fairy homes built by families from all over the city.
 All are welcome to visit and put up their own special fairy houses or doors.

-Attach fairy houses with nails and screws to the timber planks attached to the trees.
+Attach fairy houses with nails and screws to the timber planks already attached to the trees.
 This helps prevent damage to the trees.

 Please make sure you install your house within the village to protect fairy occupants from ogres.